 Evaluation of Spina Bifida

-As most common type of spina bifida is myelomenigocele, the evaluation discussions is centered around that.
+As the most common type of spina bifida is myelomeningocele, the evaluation discussion is centered around that.

 Screening test for neural tube defects can be performed by blood tests or amniocentesis for alpha-fetoprotein estimation combined with ultrasonography.
 The fetal presence of an open neural tube defect is marked by an elevated alpha-fetoprotein level.